-Bowman Riley has designed the extensive alterations to Oakgate House, a detached Edwardian villa in the highly sought-after Duchy Estate to create a desirable five-bedroom family home.
-Part of the Harrogate Conservation Area, the neighbourhood is characterised by large plot, mature trees, large gardens and houses set back from the road.
+Bowman Riley designed the extensive alterations to Oakgate House, a detached Edwardian villa in the highly sought-after Duchy Estate to create a desirable five-bedroom family home.

 In the early 20th century when lifestyles were different, the main family rooms were intended to be at the southern side enjoying the sunlight and views of the garden with the kitchen as a functional place where a housekeeper prepared food.

 The alterations replicate the original Edwardian facade featuring a new visible front door and entrance hall with an additional side muddy boots entrance and cloakroom.
-The extensive remodelling will relocate the kitchen and dining room to the southern side of the house with patio doors to directly access the garden.
-Additionally, the original drawing room will be converted into a new large lounge with a south-facing garden room and study.
-All of the bedrooms will have good-sized en-suites, the master bedroom has a new balcony overlooking the garden and the attic bedroom would be an ideal home office.
+The extensive remodelling included relocating the kitchen and dining room to the southern side of the house with patio doors to directly access the garden.
+Additionally, the original drawing room has been converted into a new large lounge with a south-facing garden room and study.
+All of the bedrooms have good-sized en-suites, the master bedroom has a new balcony overlooking the garden and the attic bedroom would be an ideal home office.